-Our church serves a parish which stretches from Albany Village to Teal Farm and Biddick Village to Barmston.
+The Parish itself stretches from Albany Village to Teal Farm and Biddick Village to Barmston.
 We are a one church parish.
-Please see appendix 1 for further information about our church building.
+Please see appendix 1 for further information about our parish and church building.

 https://maps.app.goo.gl/a6gEnkZ4zWShQ8zH6